Integrate Skyvern with GitHub to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Fetch the full details of a specific task by its Task ID.

-Creates a new browser session and optionally sets timeout, proxy location, browser type, and extensions.
+Start a new browser session and optionally configure timeout, proxy location, browser type, extensions, browser profile, and live view.

-Creates a new folder in Skyvern to organize your files and projects.
+Create a new folder to organize files and projects in Skyvern.

 Skyvern’s AI agent automates complex browser tasks—logins, 2FA, form submission, and navigating pop-ups and dynamic content.
 Paired with viaSocket, it enables triggers and actions to streamline onboarding, subscriptions, procurement, and gov forms.